 What is SPIRAL International?

-Two educators, both with extensive experience with China, saw the growing desire of Chinese parents to send their children to school in the USA.
-Dr. Kenneth Hood is emeritus faculty at the University of Vermont.
-He helped found of UVM’s China Project in 1986 and has maintained frequent contacts with Asia since that time.
-Dr. Emily Guo was born in Beijing and has lived and worked in the USA for more than 20 years teaching in American colleges.
-Together they have established partners in China and Thailand and, for the last 3 years, have organized successful home stays for about 500 Asian visitors.
+In 2010 two educators, both with extensive experience with China, saw the growing desire of Chinese parents to send their children to school in the USA.
+Dr. Kenneth Hood, a professor emeritus at the University of Vermont (UVM), helped found UVM’s China Project in 1986 and has maintained ties with Asia since that time.
+Dr. Emily Guo was born in Beijing and has lived and worked in the USA for more than 30 years teaching in American colleges.
+Together they have established partnerships with schools in the USA, China, and other countries and have organized successful exchanges of students and teachers.

-In a second program, SPIRAL places tuition-paying Chinese high school students in American schools so that they can gain confidence in English with the goal of enrolling at an American university.
-They participate fully in the local high school of their host family.
-They become part of the family and part of the community.
+SPIRAL also places international high school students in American schools for long term home stays so that they can gain confidence in English with the goal of enrolling at an American university.
+They participate fully in the local high school and become a part of the host family and community.

 “When I came to here, I thought the American people are really friendly and kind.
 My host family was really good to us.” – Du Yuchen, a student from Chongqing.

 “Compared to our government, where we can walk through the Statehouse, and meet a representative.
 They don’t know anything about their government; it’s very closed to them.” – Charlie Hoffert, a student at U-32.

 “Before they came, I thought they were going to be totally different because they live in a different part of the world…But once you have the experience where two students actually get to stay with you, you have a whole different perspective on what it’s actually like, because you realize that we’re all just like one people.” -Ethan Fielder, a student at U-32.